 - From the web management console, click Home to see the virtual appliance name, licensing, and networking information. - After the first setup, Safeguard for Privileged Passwords updates and networking changes can be made via the web management console by clicking Setup.

 Completing the appliance setup

-After setting up the hardware appliance, complete these steps.
+After setting up the hardware appliance or virtual appliance, complete these steps.